 For more than 20 years, Dr. Samantha Nutt has been on the frontlines of many of the world’s major crises.
-A medical doctor and founder and president of the internationally renowned non-profit War Child, she is one of the most intrepid and recognized voices in the humanitarian arena and a leading authority on current affairs, public health, war, and foreign policy.
+A medical doctor and founder and president of the internationally renowned non-profit organizations, War Child Canada and War Child USA, she is one of the most intrepid and recognized voices in the humanitarian arena and a leading authority on current affairs, public health, war, and foreign policy.
 Nutt draws on her incredible wealth of experience to share unique insights into global issues and what they mean to her audiences.

-Named one of Canada’s “25 most influential figures” by The Globe and Mail and one of “Canada’s Five Leading Activists” by Time Magazine, Nutt was recognized as a Young Global Leader by World Economic Forum and has been appointed to both the Order of Ontario and the Order of Canada.
+Named one of Canada’s “25 most influential figures” by The Globe and Mail and one of “Canada’s Five Leading Activists” by TIME magazine, Nutt was recognized as a Young Global Leader by World Economic Forum and has been appointed to both the Order of Ontario and the Order of Canada.
 Most recently, she was awarded the prestigious Loyola Medal by Concordia University.

 Nutt graduated summa cum laude from McMaster University, earned a M.Sc in Public Health with distinction from the University of London, and holds a Fellowship in Community Medicine (FRCPC) from the Royal College of Physicians and Surgeons of Canada.
 She is further certified by the College of Family Practice and completed a sub-specialization in women’s health through the University of Toronto as a Women’s Health Scholar.
-Nutt is also a senior fellow at Massey College at the University of Toronto and a former board member of the David Suzuki Foundation.
+Nutt is also a senior fellow at University of Toronto’s Massey College and a former board member of the David Suzuki Foundation.